nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 357
 00:20:23,941 --> 00:20:28,990
-[SPEAKER_02]: We'll knock this one out and have him follow back up on the board.
+[SPEAKER_02]: We'll knock this one out and have him follow back up around 3 or 4.

 358
 00:20:28,970 --> 00:20:34,727